 The team has experience with many unusual and complex cases and sees women with both early and advanced cancers, as well as those with other complex medical problems.
 Team members meet as a group each week to review imaging, pathology, and other matters unique to each patient.
 Together, they consider and discuss a patient's type of cancer, how advanced it is, and other conditions or personal matters that may impact treatment recommendations.
 Members follow National Comprehensive Cancer Network guidelines in developing treatment plans.

 This team also includes a coordinator who helps guide patients through the ins and outs of cancer treatment, and coordinates their initial appointment.

 Contact the breast cancer coordinator to schedule appointments or ask questions beforehand.
 We’ll work to schedule all of your appointments at the same time to make your care easier and more convenient.
-Most services will be at the Cancer Institute in the Jackson Medical Mall, but we also provide cancer care on the main campus at University Hospital and the University Physicians Pavilion.
+Most services will be at the Cancer Center and Research Institute in the Jackson Medical Mall, but we also provide cancer care on the main campus at University Hospital and the University Physicians Pavilion.

 Detecting breast cancer in its earliest stage is the key to beating the disease.
 For women over 40, an annual screening mammogram offers the best chance for detecting cancer early.
 UMMC offers several screening options, including high-definition 3-D mammography.